 Ignoring bad behaviour is essential when you have a hyperactive dog.
 Often, outbursts are rooted in little more than attention-seeking, especially if your dog has come to learn that you’ll always respond to this type of energy.
 Nip this habit in the bud at last by simply ignoring your dog’s high energy behaviour.
 Continue what you’re doing, and avoid eye contact or interaction for the duration.
 It might surprise you to find how quickly they get bored when you do.

 As with human food, cheap brands of dog food are often full of additives, chemicals, and outright filler foods.
 This alone can lead to hyperactivity, so changing to a brand that uses natural ingredients could be beneficial.
 Proper nutritional content should at least help to release energy throughout the day, rather than leading to overloads all at once!
+Find the information related healthy food at affordable pet care and choose proper dieting plan for your loving one.

 Find helpful ways to harness energy